Mydumper & Myloader Documentation

 make

-You can optionally provide parameters for CMake, the possible options are:
+You can optionally provide parameters for CMake:

 • -DMYSQL_CONFIG=/path/to/mysql_config — The path and filename for the mysql_config executable